Notice regarding the quality of machine translation

 The Commission acknowledges receipt of the application within one month and informs the applicant if there is a missing piece.
 The Commission's decision is sent by recommended letter to the applicant within three months of receipt of the full file.
 The Council's decision is subject to appeal by letter recommended with notice of receipt to the registry of the Court of Appeal of Paris.

-To go further Article A. 321-27 of the Code of Commerce.
+For further information: Article A. 321-27 of the Code of Commerce.

 Good to know: compensation measures